 Over 90% of all successful cyber-attacks, including tax season scams, start with a phishing email.
 These days, phishing goes beyond emails and into instant messages as well like WhatsApp, Viber, Facebook Messenger and even good old text messages and regular mail (the type that has stamps on it).

 Fraudulent messages from hacked friends or faked accounts of known businesses such as Amazon, your local postal service or the tax authorities can appear on your phone.
 Scammers are active all year round and can get very creative.
 They find new ways and messages to try and trick people every day.
+The turn of the seasons often dictates which methods they choose for their phishing attempts.
+If you want to know more about seasonal phishing tactics you can download AwareGO’s School of Phish booklet for free.

 Here are some easy AwareGO tips to avoid regular and tax season phishing scams: